aturfah/cmplxsys530-final/proposal/proposal.md

 ### Background

-#### Vocabulary
+#### Terms
 A pokemon has one or two of 16 types, health, speed, defense and attacking values that are used to calculate how much damage it takes/recieves, as well as how many attacks it can take before 'fainting'.
 If a pokemon has 'fainted', it is unable to be used and therefore cannot be switched to.
 A battle is over when all of a player's pokemon have fainted.
-Moves are either attacking or status moves, where the former's viability relies primarily on the power and the latter has secondary effects like halving an opponent's speed or increasing the user's attack.
+Moves are either attacking or status moves, where the former's purpose is to deal damage whereas the latter is used for secondary secondary effects like halving an opponent's speed or increasing the user's attack.
 In additon each move can only be used a limited number of times, however this rarely comes into play.
 Items are equipment that can be attached to a pokemon to grant secondary effects.
-For example, a Choice Band multiplies a pokemon's attack statistic by 1.5 at the cost of locking into a single move, whereas an Aguav Berry restores 50% of a pokemon's health once it gets below 25% of its maximum Hit Points.
+For example, a "Choice Band" multiplies a pokemon's attack statistic by 1.5 at the cost of locking into a single move, whereas an Aguav Berry restores 50% of a pokemon's health once it gets below 25% of its maximum Hit Points.
 A pokemon can only equip one item.
 A set refers to a pokemon with specific moves, battling statistic values, and item of choice.
 Variations on sets exist, where moves/statistics can be modified for specific uses.